aaslam-alivia/Global-Search/development/API Contracts.md

             "filterType": "Case Assignee",
             "filterValue": "All",
             "configurableOptions": [
-                // List of all assignee here
+                // List of all assignees here
             ]
+        },
         {
             "filterType": "Claim Dates",
             "filters": [